-The question of whether General Motors (NYSE:GM) can survive or go out of business will be a matter of the company’s ability to service its debt load.
+The question of whether General Motors (NYSE:GM) can survive or go out of business depends largely on the company’s ability to service its debt.

-GM’s ability to service its debt boils down to how well the company can cover its interest expenses which are usually the results of its indebtedness.
+GM’s ability to service its debt boils down to whether the company can cover the respective interest expenses which are usually the results of indebtedness.

 In this article, we will explore GM’s interest expenses coverage with respect to the company’s profits.